 images/*.npzEach .npz file contains one array named image with shape H x W x 8 in HWC order.

 Each image chip contains eight co-registered channels.
-The bands combine optical imagery, spectral features, and topographic context so models can learn both visual RTS appearance and environmental cues that affect slump boundaries.
+The bands combine optical imagery, spectral features, and topographic context.

 |---|---|---|---|